-With a global turnover of 11 billion euro, the bakery market is booming.
+Well, with a global turnover of US$331.37 billion (£247 billion / €289.54 billion), according to Expert Market Research, the bakery market is booming.
 From artisan bakeries to chain bakeries (such as Greggs and Gails) and more industrial bakeries, there's room for many different entrants on the market.

 Would you like to open a small, independent bakery that specialises solely in bread, or identify with an already existing chain that offers a wider range of treats such as croissants and pastries?

 These are simple questions, but they will determine the direction your bakery takes and how it operates in the long run, but also how you will put it together in your bakery's business plan.